feysal-Ibrahim/pig-dice-project/README.md

 ### Technologies Used
 I have used HTML tools,styled it with css rules and ran behaviour with the advanced JavaScript tools using the jQuery library.
 ### Specification
-1:create a function object with property ex input function Player(turn) {
+1:create a function object Player with property ex input function Player(turn) {
   this.roll = 0;